mediocregopher/bananaq/README.md

 ## Install

-From within the okq project root:
+From within the bananaq project root:

     go get ./...
     go build

-You'll now have an `okq` binary.
-To get started you can do `okq -h` to see available options
+You'll now have an `bananaq` binary.
+To get started you can do `bananaq -h` to see available options

 ## Configuration

-okq can take in options on the command line, through environment variables, or from a config file.
+bananaq can take in options on the command line, through environment variables, or from a config file.
 All configuration parameters are available through any of the three.
 The three methods can be mixed an matched, with environment variables taking precedence over a config file, and command line arguments taking precedence over environment variables.

     # See command line parameters and descriptions
-    okq -h
+    bananaq -h

     # Create a configuration file with default values pre-populated
-    okq --example > okq.conf
+    bananaq --example > bananaq.conf

     # Use configuration file
-    okq --config okq.conf
+    bananaq --config bananaq.conf

     # Set --listen-addr argument in an environment variable (as opposed to on
     # the command line or the configuration file
-    export OKQ_LISTEN_ADDR=127.0.0.1:4777
+    export bananaq_LISTEN_ADDR=127.0.0.1:4777
-    okq
+    bananaq

     # Mix all three
-    export OKQ_LISTEN_ADDR=127.0.0.1:4777
+    export bananaq_LISTEN_ADDR=127.0.0.1:4777
-    okq --config okq.conf --redis-cluster --redis-addr=127.0.0.1:6380
+    bananaq --config bananaq.conf --redis-cluster --redis-addr=127.0.0.1:6380

 ## Usage

-By default okq listens on port 4777.
-You can connect to it using any existing redis client, and all okq commands look very similar to redis commands.
+By default bananaq listens on port 4777.
+You can connect to it using any existing redis client, and all bananaq commands look very similar to redis commands.
 For example, to peek at the next event on the `foo` queue:

 ```